NeilRoy678/NeilRoy678/README.md

 - 👋 Hi, I’m NeilRoy
-- 👀 I’m interested in Machine learning ,Neural Networks
+- 👀 I’m interested in Machine learning ,Neural Networks,Computer Vision,Robotics
 - 🌱 I’m currently learning Genrative Adversial Networks
 - 💞️ I’m looking to collaborate on Projects Involving the use of Machine learning
 - 📫 How to reach me